kamilc/email_verifier/README.md

 This method will return true or false, or  will throw an exception with nicely detailed info about what's wrong.

+## Important: problems when using locally

+When you're trying to use it from an IP that a server either cannot reach or trust (in any way) - then it returns 421 service not available (connection refused, too many connections) instead of letting you connect.
+Because of this you should most probably always be using it on a machine that the other SMTP server can reach.

 ## Customizing messages

 Add these lines to your locale file in config/locales: